WangWilly/TTLGeth/readme.md

 Source: Conversation with Bing, 4/12/2023(1) Networks | ethereum.org. https://ethereum.org/en/developers/docs/networks/ Accessed 4/12/2023.
 (2) Comparison of the different TestNets - Ethereum Stack Exchange. https://ethereum.stackexchange.com/questions/27048/comparison-of-the-different-testnets Accessed 4/12/2023.
 (3) Testnet Vs Mainnet in Blockchain - A Complete Guide | Shardeum. https://shardeum.org/blog/testnet-vs-mainnet/ Accessed 4/12/2023.

+### 📖 What's the meaning of a starsign in Golang?
+**A starsign (or asterisk) is a symbol used in Go to indicate pointers or dereferencing.** A **pointer** is a variable that stores the memory address of another variable. **Dereferencing** is the process of accessing the value stored at that memory address². 📌 **For example, if x is a pointer to an integer variable y, then *x is the value of y.**

+Source: Conversation with Bing, 4/20/2023(1) What does the asterisk do in "Go"? - Stack Overflow. https://stackoverflow.com/questions/3552626/what-does-the-asterisk-do-in-go Accessed 4/20/2023.
+(2) strings package - strings - Go Packages. https://pkg.go.dev/strings Accessed 4/20/2023.
+(3) Go StartsWith(str string) - Stack Overflow. https://stackoverflow.com/questions/12667327/go-startswithstr-string Accessed 4/20/2023.

+### 📖 What's the meaning of Panic in Go?
+According to web search results, **panic in Go is a way of handling unexpected or exceptional situations that cause the program to crash**.
+It is similar to an exception in other languages, but it also **terminates the normal execution flow and prints the error message and stack trace**.
+You can use the panic() function to deliberately trigger a panic, or it can happen automatically when some specific situation arises, such as an out-of-bounds array access. 📌 **You can also use defer and recover to handle panics gracefully and prevent the program from crashing.** ¹²³⁴

+Source: Conversation with Bing, 4/20/2023(1) Panic in Golang - GeeksforGeeks. https://www.geeksforgeeks.org/panic-in-golang/ Accessed 4/20/2023.
+(2) Handling Panics in Go | DigitalOcean. https://www.digitalocean.com/community/tutorials/handling-panics-in-go Accessed 4/20/2023.
+(3) Golang Panic | How does Panic Work in Go Language with Examples - EduCBA. https://www.educba.com/golang-panic/ Accessed 4/20/2023.
+(4) Golang panic handing [capture, defer, recover, log]. https://www.golinuxcloud.com/golang-panic/ Accessed 4/20/2023.

 ### ❌ How to save byte object in Go?
 One way to save a byte object in Go is to use the ioutil.WriteFile function from the standard library¹.
 This function takes a file name, a byte slice, and a permission mode as arguments and writes the byte slice to the file.
 You can find an example of how to use this function in this article¹.